Dublin statistics for the full year 2021 were not available by the time of publication of the report.

 In case an asylum application is rejected because another Member State is responsible for examining the asylum application according to the IND, the asylum request “shall not be considered”.
 The asylum seeker may appeal this decision before the Regional Court.
 The appeal has no automatic suspensive effect and must be filed within a week after the decision not to handle the asylum application.

 In Dublin cases (“Track 1”), the right to free legal assistance differs from the regular procedure (“Track 4”).
-Instead of being appointed a lawyer once they register their asylum application, asylum seekers subject to the Dublin procedure are assigned a legal representative only at the point when the IND issues a written intention to reject the application.
-However, this will apply to the regular procedure as well as of 2021 (see: Legal assistance).
+Instead of being referred to a lawyer once they register their asylum application, asylum seekers subject to the Dublin procedure are assigned a legal representative only at the point when the IND issues a written intention to reject the application.

 Numerous cases have been reported where this has caused problems concerning the obligation, or even the possibility, for a legal counsel to represent the asylum seeker.
 In those cases, no contact was established between the applicant and his or her lawyer due to the fact that the applicant would abscond after receiving the IND’s written intention to reject the application.
-It remains unclear whether the lawyer concerned then has power of attorney to represent the case.
-The Dutch Council for Refugees has not received any specific signs or proven impact of this difference in the procedure in 2019.
+The Legal Aid Board has published guidelines on how to deal with this situation on 20 September 2019.
+Essentially, the lawyer informs the Legal Aid Board and withdraws him- or herself from the case.

 Suspension of transfers